 - Certification/Continuous Certification: Be currently certified in general surgery by the American Board of Surgery and in compliance with the ABS Continuous Certification Program.

 - Professional Activity: Be actively and primarily engaged in the practice of pediatric surgery as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
 An exception to this requirement is active military duty.

 - Medical License: Have a currently registered full and unrestricted license to practice medicine in the U.S. or Canada.
 Applicants are required to immediately inform the ABS of any conditions or restrictions in force on any active medical license they hold.

 - Adhere to the ABS Ethics and Professionalism Policy.

 - Individuals who meet ABS requirements may apply for the exam through the online application process, which is posted in early spring (see How to Apply).
-After your application is approved, you will be sent instructions on how to register for this year's exam.
+After your application is approved, you will receive an email with instructions on how to register for this year's exam.

-- Once your application is approved, you will be granted a maximum of 5 opportunities within a 5-year period to pass the exam.
-If you decide not to take the exam in a given year, it is a lost opportunity as the five-year limit is absolute.
+- Candidates who completed training in the 2019-2020 academic year or thereafter are offered up to 4 opportunities within 4 consecutive years to pass the exam.
+If you decide not to take the exam in a given year, it is a lost opportunity as the four-year limit is absolute.

-- During the five-year period, individuals who postponed or were unsuccessful will be contacted regarding the next exam; a new application is not necessary.
+- During the four-year period, examinees who postponed or were unsuccessful will be able to register for the next exam without completing a new application; the original application will suffice.

-- Individuals who exhaust their five-year admissibility period should contact the ABS regarding the readmissibility requirements in effect at that time.
+- Individuals who exhaust their four-year admissibility period should contact the ABS regarding the readmissibility requirements in effect at that time.

 Pediatric Surgery Certifying Exam